alerta/alerta-docs/gettingstarted/tutorial-5-blackouts.rst

 or you have access to an Alerta server that you can send alerts to using the ``alerta`` command-line tool.

+Preferably you have also completed :ref:`Tutorial 3 <tutorial 3>` which explains how to enable/disable plugins and how they work.
+For this tutorial the "blackout" plugin must be enabled.
+To enable a built-in plugin simply add it to the list of ``PLUGINS`` in the server configuration file.

-It would also help to have access to the Alerta web console as it can be very helpful to see the alerts update in the console in realtime rather than having to continually run the ``alerta query`` command to see the results.
+It would also help to have access to the Alerta web console as it can be very helpful to see the alerts update in the console in real time rather than having to continually run the ``alerta query`` command to see the results.

 Step 1: Blackout by Environment